MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-C-Requirements-Standards-Under-Agricultural-Marketing-Act-1946-Egg-Products-Inspection-Act/part-51-Fresh-Fruits-Vegetables-Other-Products-Inspection-Certification-Standards/subpart-FF-United-States-Standards-Grades-Onions-Other-Than-BermudaGranexGrano-Creole-Types/subjectgroup-ECFRc3c8980d6b58c34-Definitions/section-51.2852.md

 (b) Dirt, staining or other foreign matter when more than 25 percent of the onions in a lot are badly stained.
 Onions with adhering dirt or other foreign matter shall be judged on the same basis as stained onions;

-(c) Seedstems when more than1/2 inch in diameter;
+(c) Seedstems when more than 1/2 inch in diameter;

-(d) Sprouts when the visible length is more than1/2 inch;
+(d) Sprouts when the visible length is more than 1/2 inch;

 (e) Mechanical when any cut extends deeper than two fleshy scales, or when cuts seriously damage the appearance of the onion; and,